StoryHack/ink/README.md

 ### Baking

-You can use the following commands to bake the site
+You can use the following commands to bake various parts of the site:

 * `ink bake all` -- everything
 * `ink bake posts` -- all the posts